Being a good neighbour

 Your behaviour and disciplinary procedures

-You are responsible for complying with local and national legislation and the local rules for your residence.
-The local rules have been put in place to ensure your safety, to promote a happy community within your residence and to help us live in harmony with our neighbours.
-If you break any of the local rules you may be subject to disciplinary procedures.
+You are responsible for complying with local and national legislation and Section 14 (Your Tenancy Obligations) of your tenancy agreement (PDF).
+Your Tenancy Obligations have been put in place to ensure your safety, to promote a happy community within your residence and to help us live in harmony with our neighbours.
+If you break the terms of your Tenancy Obligations you may be subject to disciplinary procedures.

 The following are expressly forbidden: